alanef/plugindonation_lib/README.md

 ## Features

 * adds a section for use in settings with donation and contribution tabber
-* adds a seetings link on plugin list
+* adds a settings link on plugin list
 * adds a donation link on plugin list
 * automatically redirects to settings page on activation